 Time Out says

-The level of hard-R-rated bloodletting is so delirious, you’ll smile at how bad it is for you.
+Instead, we’re here for the rigorously conceived, blessedly coherent action showdowns, the work of director Chad Stahelski (also Reeves’s longtime stunt double and choreographer).
+Stahelski is a fight-scene Fosse and Reeves is his Gwen Verdon: Parabellum takes the hall-of-mirrors high style of the second film and pushes it into overdrive.
+(Those who live in glass-walled galleries shouldn't throw anything at Wick.)
+The level of hard-R-rated bloodletting is so delirious, you’ll ignore how bad it is for you.
 A closed Manhattan Bridge is the perfect site for a sword duel on speeding motorcycles.
 Put Wick on a horse and he’s more of a menace than John Wayne on a grouchy day.
-In one fight, so many knives are flung, they need to use a corpse for a pin cushion.
-It’s the golden age of something – please don’t make us explain it.
-This is a fever dream of an action movie: you’ll emerge from it blissfully punch-drunk.
+In one battle, so many knives are flung, a corpse is used as a pincushion.
+It’s the golden age of…something—please don’t make us explain it.

 Cast and crew

 1 movie theater showing 'John Wick: Chapter 3—Parabellum'